The most successful people use visualization to achieve the results they want.

 Once you get a sense of what that visualization looks like, practice the thoughts and feelings of having it now.

-Do this in the present moment as if you’re already creating the results.
+Do this in the real world as if you’re already creating the results.
 Practicing this new thinking and feeling will give you an elevated perception of reality, and you’ll take action from the place of having the results.
 The power of visualization can be an amazing tool.

 This is how you actually create the results.